danio86/SlackBook2.0/README.md

 - As a Site User I can view a list of channel so that I can select one to read the posts.
 - As a Site User I can choose between several topics so that I can see different channels refereed to this topic.
 - As a Site User I can register an account so that I can comment and join channels.
-- As a Site User / Admin I can view comments on an individual post so that I can read the conversation.
+- As a Site User/Admin I can view comments on an individual post so that I can read the conversation.
 - As a Site Admin/User I can create, read, update and delete posts so that I can manage my blog content.
 - As a Site User I can leave comments on a post so that I can be involved in the conversation.
 - As a Site User I can create, read, update and delete Channels so that I can get in contact with people of same interests.